Baderalnofie/YourMid.md/README.md

-# MediAid - Your Health Companion
+# YourMed - Your Health Companion

-MediAid is a comprehensive health management tool designed to help users track their medications, monitor symptoms, and maintain a healthy lifestyle through easy-to-use features.
+YourMed is a comprehensive health management tool designed to help users track their medications, monitor symptoms, and maintain a healthy lifestyle through easy-to-use features.

 ## Key Features